 3/ The Parasite’s

 Another fairly obvious choice.
-You know the types the people who sell stories about a celeb after their passing claiming to be their long lost son, best friend or something like that, and are happy to talk sometimes mere hours after the celeb has died perfectly fine about this person they were supposedly so close with.
+You know the types the people who sell stories about a celeb after their passing claiming to be their long lost son, best friend etc and are happy to talk mere hours after the celeb they were supposedly so close to has died.
 Of course it is worth noting that sometimes a celebrity will have skeletons in their closet, or the person in question will have been their friend, but I think its safe to say that a lot of these people are often just parasites looking to get a quick buck.
 Sometimes even if they did genuinely know that person they will still milk it for all its worth.

 Probably the most famous awful reaction people have to a celebrities death is when people who slated the dead celebrity when they were alive suddenly start acting like their biggest fans.

-Then of course there are the papers who have literally become a by word for this type of hypocrisy for everyone with their reactions to everyone from Princess Diana to Whitney Houston’s deaths.
+Then of course there are the papers who have literally become a by word for this type of hypocrisy with their reactions to everyone from Princess Diana to Whitney Houston’s deaths.

 These people I think are much worse than just hypocrites.
 They actually profit on the persons misery when they are alive.
 They slate this person when its trendy too (again more examples of kicking someone when they are down) follow them everywhere they go and take unflattering pictures of them and plaster them everywhere for people to see and laugh at.
 “Look how fat she is, ha he’s going bald”.